-When you’ve lived in Colorado for most of your life, you find places where each summer, they call you back time and time again.
+When you’ve lived in Colorado for most of your life, you find places that call you back time and time again.
 The problem is in Colorado, our beautiful outdoor playroom has more trails to hike, more mountains to climb and more camping to do than summer allows.
-So each year we have to choose which areas new areas to visit and which favorite ones to return to.
+So each year we have to choose which new areas to visit and which favorite ones to return to.
 I’m telling you, it’s downright painful!

 Yup, living in Colorado sucks.

-So, as we plan for our outings this year, I’m sharing a few precious mountain spots over the next few months.
+So, as we plan for our outings this year, I’m sharing a few precious mountain spots.
 It’s really hard to number them as “Top 10” or “Hidden Gems” because there are too many places to visit in Colorado that can match those titles.
-So instead, I’m going to slowly blog a few at a time and hope my Colorado secrets stay, well not a secret, but just a whisper to other outdoor lovers.
+So instead, I’m going to share a few and hope my Colorado secrets stay, well not a secret, but just a whisper to other outdoor lovers.
 Sorry Colorado, your secret is out already so I have to share my favorite summer experiences.
 Don’t worry tho, there are a few I just can’t blog about.
-Those are precious and still quiet and safe to starry nights with only critters as neighbors.
+Those are precious and I'm keeping those starry nights to myself, sharing only with critters as neighbors.

-A alpine reflective lake set against the backdrop of two of Colorado’s 53 climbing Fourteener mountains, Maroon Lake is simply breath taking.
+A alpine reflective lake set against the backdrop of two of Colorado’s 53 climbing Fourteener mountains, Maroon Lake is simply breathtaking.
 These snow-striped mountaintops, named Maroon Peak and North Maroon Peak, show off a harmony of colors that changes with the seasons and the wildflowers.
 This picturesque display lures photographers, fly fishermen and beginner and advanced hikers from early May through Nov.
-At any season, it’s truly spectator!
+At any season, it’s truly spectacular!

 Nearby towns: Aspen, Snowmass